 ❓FAQ

-Hummus is a creamy dip or spread made from cooked and mashed chickpeas, blended with tahini, olive oil, lemon juice, garlic, and often spices, enjoyed as a popular Middle Eastern dish.
+Hummus is a creamy dip or spread made from cooked and mashed chickpeas, blended with tahini, extra virgin olive oil, lemon juice, garlic, and often spices, enjoyed as a popular Middle Eastern dish.

 You can substitute peanut butter or almond butter for tahini in hummus to achieve a similar creamy texture and nutty flavor.